 Tooth Filling

-A dental filling is the most commonly used general dentistry treatment for tooth decay.
-It has been used for many years in the dental field.
-This conservative treatment will stop the decay from progressing and also fix the damage it caused.
+A dental filling is the most common general dentistry treatment for tooth decay.
+This conservative treatment will stop the decay from progressing and also fix the existing damage.

-Your dentist will first remove the decayed portion of the tooth, and then remove all bacteria and debris.
-This will clean the tooth thoroughly, preparing it for treatment.
-Then your dentist will place a filling material, typically a tooth-colored composite resin, inside of the cavity.
+Our dentist will first remove the decayed portion of the tooth, and then remove all bacteria and debris.
+This will clean the tooth thoroughly and prepare it for treatment.
+Then our dentist will place a filling material, typically a tooth-colored composite resin, inside of the cavity.

-Once the filling material is in place, your dentist will shape it by hand so that it fits the natural shape of the tooth and your bite.
+Once the material is in place, our dentist will shape it by hand.
+The filling will fit the natural shape of the tooth and your bite.
 The last step is to polish the tooth to help it resemble a natural tooth.

 A dental filling will repair the damage and help prevent further damage by sealing off the vulnerable area.
-It will prevent cracks, breaks, and chips.
-They are meant to help preserve the natural tooth for as long as possible.
+The filling will prevent cracks, breaks, and chips and help preserve the natural tooth for as long as possible.

 Restorative Dental Care

-If a tooth cavity is left untreated, it will continue to progress and grow larger.
+Without treatment, it will continue to progress and grow larger.
 The longer you wait to have it treated, the more damage your tooth will suffer.
-In this case, your dentist may need to use various restorative dentistry treatments to fix your teeth.
+In this case, our dentist may need to use various restorative dentistry treatments to fix your teeth.

 Dental Crown

-A dental crown can fix a dental cavity by providing a protective cover for a severely decayed or weakened tooth.
-When tooth decay is not diagnosed and treated in a timely manner, the damage it will create may be too large for a standard dental filling.
+A dental crown can fix a large cavity by providing a protective cover for a severely decayed tooth.
+Not addressing tooth decay in a timely manner will create a cavity too large for a standard dental filling.

 Root Canal Therapy